HugoGarzaUresti/MusicPlaylistCoverter/README.md

 Navigate to the project directory and install the required Python packages:

 Python
-'''
-pip install spotipy ytmusicapi requests
+`pip install spotipy ytmusicapi requests`
-'''

 Step 3: Spotify API Setup
 Go to the Spotify Developer Dashboard and create a new application.
 Note down the Client ID and Client Secret.